splunk/observability-workshop/content/en/s4r/5-rum/2-tag-spotlight.md

 weight: 2
 ---

+{{% notice title="Exercise" style="green" icon="running" %}}

-Click the **Custom Events** tab and have a look at the **Custom Event Latency** chart.
+* Make sure you are on the **Custom Events** tab by selecting it.
+* Have a look at the **Custom Event Latency** chart.
 The metrics shown here show the application latency.
 The comparison metrics to the side show the latency compared to 1 hour ago (which is selected in the top filter bar).

-{{% notice title="Exercise" style="green" icon="running" %}}

 * Click on the **see all** link under the chart title.